Banana Ball Rules

 Bunting sucks.
 If a hitter bunts, they are ejected from the game.

 On any pitch of an at-bat, the hitter can try to steal first base.
-This can happen on a pass ball, wild pitch, or any time the hitter chooses.
+This can happen on a passed ball or wild pitch.

 If a pitcher throws ball four, it becomes a sprint.
 The hitter will take off running while every defensive player on the field must touch the ball before it becomes live.
 The hitter can advance to as many bases as they want.
 The ball does not have to touch the catcher or pitcher.